aaronallen8455/decoy/README.md

 ### Executable
 The Decoy exectuable starts a mock server on the port specified by the `DECOY_PORT` environment variable (defaults to 9000 if not specified).
-You can also supply a path to a file containing rule specifications via the `DECOY_RULES_FILE` environment variable.
+You can also supply a path to one or more files containing rule specifications via the `DECOY_RULE_FILES` environment variable.
 Multiple files can be specified using whitespace separation.

 ### Library